- Try Bari specials, such as panzerotto and focaccia barese, on a food tour

 - Swim in turquoise water on small coves and sun-warmed beaches

-- Visit the picture-perfect coastal towns of Otranto & Castro
+- Visit the picture-perfect coastal towns of Otranto and Castro

 - Tour medieval fortresses and Baroque churches in Lecce